Bank Of Japan Raises Monetary Stimulus

 The policy board, on Monday, unanimously decided to increase the maximum amount of additional purchases of commercial papers and corporate bonds and raised the upper limit of outstanding holdings to about JPY 20 trillion.

 The board voted 8-1 to retain the interest rate at -0.1 percent on current accounts that financial institutions maintain at the central bank.
-Also, the board maintained it yield target for 10-year Japanese government bonds at around zero percent.
+The bank will purchase Japanese government bonds without setting an upper limit so that the 10-year JGB yields will remain at around zero percent.

 The central bank downgraded its GDP forecast for the fiscal 2020 to -5 percent to -3 percent from the previous projection of +0.8 percent to +1.1 percent.